DivanVanZyl/EffortAndDistanceOptimizer/README.md

 ```
 But how do we define this need, and how do we generalize this?

-My solution is an algorith, that produduces a badness _b_ score for each index, then inserts the new person, based on the minimum badness score.
+My solution is an algorithm, that produces a badness _b_ score for each index, then inserts the new person, based on the minimum badness score.
 The badness score: _b_ =  _f_ + _c_

 _f_ is simple, as it is just the index of the collection, with a weight attached that defaults to 1 _d_:
 ```math